liuq/QuadProgpp/README.md

 # QuadProg++

-A C++ library for Quadratic Programming which implements the Goldfarb-Idnani active-set dual method.
+A C++ library for Quadratic Programming which implements the [http://www.javaquant.net/papers/goldfarbidnani.pdf](Goldfarb-Idnani active-set dual method).

 At present it is limited to the solution of strictly convex quadratic programs.